NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Introduction

 \section{Introduction}

-Information retrieval is the fundamental task to find the target document from the large-scale resources to meet the users' information needs and has been applied to many downstream tasks such as document retrieval (DR)~\cite{adhoc}, open-domain question answering (QA)~\cite{open-domain-qa,adaptive_qa}, retrieval-based dialogue (RD)~\cite{ac}, some text pair classification tasks such as paraphrase identification (PI)~\cite{pi} and natural language inference (NLI)~\cite{nli} also use the similar matching technique in IR.
-The information retrieval system consists of two stages, the first is retrieval and the second is reranking.
-Retrieval recalls the subset of candidate documents from the huge amount of resources and reranking further ranks the retrieved subset more finely.
-With the development of deep learning, neural information retrieval models have been applied to capture the semantic information and improved the performance significantly, such as dense retrieval for retrieval~\cite{dpr} and cross-attention for reranking~\cite{monobert}.
-However, previous studies have shown that their generalization ability of them is poor~\cite{beir,challenge_in_dr}, even worse than traditional word-to-word exact matching methods such as TF-IDF~\cite{tf-idf} and BM25~\cite{bm25}.
-In general, most NIR models can only achieve good performance when trained and evaluated on a single specific dataset, while having poor generalization ability to different domains and tasks~\cite{linguistic,beir}.
+Information retrieval (IR) is the fundamental task to find the target document from the large-scale resources to meet the users' information needs and has been applied to many downstream tasks such as document retrieval (DR)~\cite{adhoc}, open-domain question answering (QA)~\cite{open-domain-qa,adaptive_qa}, retrieval-based dialogue (RD)~\cite{ac}. {Traditional information retrieval methods such as BM25 exploit word-to-word exact matching to score the relevance between texts and rank them but these methods lack the capture of semantics.
+Recently, deep neural network has been introduced into information retrieval such as dense retrieval for retrieval~\cite{dpr} and cross-attention for reranking~\cite{monobert}.
+It can capture the semantic relationship between texts and achieves significant improvement when there is enough in-domain training data.
+However, previous studies have shown that the multi-task generalization ability of neural information retrieval (NIR) models is poor~\cite{beir,challenge_in_dr}, even worse than traditional word-to-word exact matching methods. }In general, most NIR models can only achieve good performance when trained and evaluated on a single specific dataset, while having poor generalization ability to different domains and tasks~\cite{linguistic,beir}.